HomeTutorialsRisks Of Cryptojacking In Mobile Devices

 Final Thoughts

-Though cryptojacking is not considered to be as severe as attacks like ransomware, you wouldn’t want to be a victim of it.
+Though cryptojacking is not considered as severe as attacks like ransomware, you wouldn't want to be a victim.
 Cryptojacking means your mobile device will be carrying an unnecessary cryptojacking script.
 This will increase your data usage, drain your battery and slow down your phone.

 So, it’s best to be aware of the risks arising from such an attack and take measures to prevent it – whether you’re an individual or an organization.

 That brings us to the end.
-We hope this article helps shed more light on the topic and brings about awareness of taking preventive measures against cryptojacking in mobile devices.
+We hope this article helps shed more light on the topic and brings awareness to preventive measures against cryptojacking in mobile devices.

 Author Bio